viccharp/SuntoolGH/README.md

 # SuntoolGH

-A Rhino3D/Grasshopper project to analize free-form shading geometries.
-Project developped in Vsual Studio.
+A Rhino3D/Grasshopper project to analize free-form shading geometries for energy performance and user visual comfort.
+Project developped in Virtual Studio.

 This is a Work In Progress

+for more information contact vc6@princeton.edu